The pain is building and so is your anxiety... you need migraine relief NOW. What do you reach for? Most likely... what

 Having a migraine headache might make you feel like your head will explode, and in many cases regular headache pills will NOT help.
 Please read migraine vs headache.
-You must find OTC meds specific to migraine like Excedrin migraine, or ibuprofen with caffeine for them to be effective.
+You must find over-the-counter meds specific to migraine like Excedrin migraine, or ibuprofen with caffeine for them to be effective.

 A natural approach to finding quick migraine relief is to have one or two short black coffees if you are not a regular coffee drinker.
 I used this for two years before I got addicted to caffeine (oops!).
 In some cases, the migraine may disappear completely, if you catch it early enough.
-But at the very least, the pain will lessen.
+But at the very least, the pain should lessen.

 This is another important reason for keeping a diary or journal.
 Knowing the symptoms of the early stages of a migraine will alert you as to when one is coming on, which will help you take action quicker.
 The quicker you can take a medication (that works) or eat nausea reducing food, the less severe and shorter your migraine headache will be.